gviacava-code/AcademicProjects/PimaIndiansDiabetesAnalysis/README.md

 ## 1. Problem Statement

-**Analyze** different aspects of diabetes in the Pima Indians tribe by doing exploratory data analysis and **predicting future cases** based on a given set of parameters.
+The key goal is to **analyze** various aspects of diabetes in the Pima Indian tribe by performing exploratory data analysis and to **predict diabetes risk** among Pima Indian women, using a classification machine learning approach.

 ## 2. Data Description